PX4/PX4-user_guide/en/camera/index.md

 ### Camera Capture

 PX4 also support camera-capture notification through a flight controller pin.
-This can be connected to the camera hotshoe and the PX4 camera capture driver will then emit `CAMERA_TRIGGER` when the camere is sent.
+The pin can be connected to the camera hotshoe and the PX4 camera capture driver will then emit `CAMERA_TRIGGER` if a camera capture event is detected.
-Note that this is more accurate than the timestamping provided by the `CAMERA_TRIGGER` emitted when the camera is commanded to capture the image.
+This is more accurate than the timestamp provided by the `CAMERA_TRIGGER` emitted when the camera is commanded to capture the image.

 ## Subtopics